KenNyakundi01/blog-site/README.md

 # BLOG-SITE

 Blog-site is a blogging website where the user can create and share your opinions and other users can read and comment on them.
-Additionally, add a feature that displays random quotes to inspire your users.
+It also displays random quotes